All students are literate by the end of first grade.

 Our approach is student-focused, research-based and community-oriented.
 We foster collaboration, develop leaders, and promote inclusiveness.
 We hold ourselves to the highest standards of integrity and professionalism.

-Literacy Trust strives to one day see a world in which all members of society are literate by the end of second grade.
+Literacy Trust strives to one day see a world in which all members of society are literate by the end of first grade.
 We know that the ability to read is the foundation of social equality.
 At Literacy Trust, we promote events, ideas, thinking, programs, and communities that inspire action in pursuit of universal access to literacy.

 Executive Director, Literacy Trust